-Social media pundits, and media talking heads, love doing cross generation comparisons – with the general thesis being
+Social media pundits, and media talking heads, like doing cross generation comparisons – with the general thesis being

 - Gen Z has it awful, the worst possible lives in history in one of the worst countries in the history of the world!